skills/communicate-using-markdown/README.md

 # Communicate using Markdown

-_This course will walk you through everything you need to start organizing ideas and collaborating using Markdown, a lightweight language for text formatting._
+_Organize ideas and collaborate using Markdown, a lightweight language for text formatting._

 <!--
   <<< Author notes: Start of the course >>>